ParkerBMESU/BME_Masters/README.md

 # BME_Masters
 All code scripts used in this project can be found in this repositry

-Files can be understood as they chronologically used in this project
+Files can be understood as they were chronologically used in this project

 #1 Light Detection System C Code
 Refers to the Arduino script used to operate the sensors - Algorithm 1